rfenouil/Pluto_CC_Docker/README.md

 It can take some time depending on what you selected.
 Once done, you will find the new firmware files in: `/repos/plutosdr-fw/build`

-Ready for flashing (see `docker cp` command to extract it from the container) !
+Ready for flashing (see `docker cp` command in previous chapter to extract it from the container) !

 #### NOTE: Firmware size

-Adding 'python3' (without any module) increased the firmware size (frm) from ~10 to ~17MB.
+Adding 'python' (without any module) increased the firmware size (frm) from ~10 to ~16MB.
 It is important to know that the available space for flashing the firmware is limited.
 Max firmware size depends on device, but most of them (including mine) cannot handle a firmware file larger than 22MB (unless you do some tricky hacks).
 It is therefore useless to add all packages in your firmware, you will not be able to flash it...
 Just pick the ones you need.

 #### NOTE: Removing packages

-While you keep playing with customization, you might use `make menuconfig` command again, and unselect 'python3' to free some space.
+While you keep playing with customization, you might use `make menuconfig` command again, and unselect 'python' to free some space.
 As seen before, the new configuration is saved to `.config` and you copy it over the `configs/zynq_pluto_defconfig` file.
 If you restart the firmware compilation after that, you might be surprised...
-The firmware is as big as before, and still contains 'Python3'' (you can flash it to check).
+The firmware is as big as before, and still contains 'python' (you can flash it to check).
+See why [here](https://buildroot.org/downloads/manual/manual.html#rebuild-pkg).
 It is important to clean the build when you remove some package from configuration, otherwise the previously-compiled files will be added anyway.
 Use the command `make clean` from the buildroot folder before compiling the firmware again.

 In the same concern however, because cleaning the build removes every file generated during compilation, the next `make` command will take much longer to regenerate all binaries (selected packages, but also the buildroot core).
 In this case, it might be more convenient to exit from the current container and restart another one from the same docker image.
 It contains the firmware build with default options (nothing added) generated when the docker image was being built.
-That can save you some time (if your container was named, you will have to delete it using `docker rm myCustomFW` before starting a new one with identical name)...
+That can save you some time (if you started your container with `--name myCustomFW` option, you will have to delete it using `docker rm myCustomFW` before starting a new one with identical name)...
 It might also be safer in case some package do not cleanup properly.
 It does not help if you want to remove things included in the default configuration though...